glennon/FlowpyGIS/README.md

 For novices the easiest way to get this code rolling is to run it from the shell of FWTools.

 This license for this code is GPL v3.

+FlowpyGIS code is used and augmented by the FlowMapper plugin for QGIS by Cem Gulluoglu.
+It is in QGIS' official plugin repository.
+More info [here](http://95.9.195.180/).